 Quintanilla Schmidt, Carlos (b.
 Aug.
 5, 1953, San Miguel, El Salvador), vice president of El Salvador (1999-2004).

 Quirino (y Rivera), Elpidio (b.
 Nov.
 16, 1890, Vigan, Ilocos Sur province, Philippines - d.
 Feb.
 28, 1956, Novaliches, Quezon City, Philippines), president of the Philippines (1948-53).
 He was elected to the Philippine House of Representatives (1919-25) and Senate (1925-31).
 In 1934 he was a member of the Philippine independence mission to Washington, D.C., which secured the passage in Congress of the Tydings-McDuffie Act under which the Philippines achieved independence in 1946.
 In 1934 he was also elected to the convention that drafted a constitution for the new Philippine Commonwealth.
 He served as secretary of finance (1935-36) and of the interior (1936-38) in the commonwealth government.
 During the World War II Japanese occupation (1942-45), he was captured and imprisoned.
 After the war, he again became secretary of finance (1946) and then served as foreign secretary and vice president (1946-48) under the first president of the independent Philippines, Manuel Roxas.
-When Roxas died in 1948, Quirino succeeded to the presidency.
+When Roxas died in 1948, Quirino succeeded to the presidency; he was also his own foreign secretary until 1950.
 In 1949 he was elected to a four-year term on the Liberal Party ticket, defeating the Nacionalista candidate.
 Quirino's presidency was marked by general economic gains but basic social problems remained unsolved and his administration was tainted by graft and corruption.
 His administration was threatened by the Communist-led Hukbalahap (Huk) movement, which by 1950 had gained control over a considerable portion of Luzon.
 Ramon Magsaysay, who as secretary of national defense was largely successful in eliminating the insurgency, broke with Quirino on the issue of corruption, campaigned for clean elections, and as the Nacionalista candidate defeated Quirino in the presidential election of 1953.
 Subsequently, Quirino retired from public life.

 Quiroga Ramírez, Jorge (Fernando), byname Tuto Quiroga (b.
 May 5, 1960, Cochabamba, Bolivia), finance minister (1992), vice president (1997-2001), and president (2001-02) of Bolivia.
 In 2005 he was a presidential candidate.